 Overall the Shapeshift case is quite beautiful, with an amazing design and follow through with the trays.
 In fact I will be using them this weekend when we set up multiple tables here in the studio to set up games, and for future events (like Nova).
 The box is also nice, and holds both trays well, but beware of drops onto floors.
 Normal banging around from transporting it will work just fine, even if the box is upside down.
 In fact after taking with me once, I enjoy the smaller size and capacity of it.

 And here's a video review by Chad aka Oncebitten360.
 I mentioned him in the previous section.

 And here's a feature by Ash from Guerilla Miniature Games:

-Hopefully, I'll be able to add more to the above in the near future!
+I'll be adding more to the above in the future as more reviews come in!

 And download a free ebook on assembling minis.
 With just a few tips, you'll make your models stronger than they ever were.